cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ## Level 5 - Auto Pilot

-Capability level 5 is focused on **automated scaling**, **healing** and **tuning** - through the discovery of anomalies and insights emerged from the observability layer.
+Capability level 5 is focused on **automated scaling**, **healing** and **tuning** - through the discovery of anomalies and insights that emerged from the observability layer.

 ### Automated Failover for self-healing